 Remember staging and presenting your home for resale can be very different than how you actually live in your home.
-Staging is about presenting possibilities and potential and not about decorating.
+Staging is about presenting possibilities and potential and it’s not about you and your style.

-It is about giving a buyer a clean slate to envision how they see their life in that room.
+It is about giving a buyer a clean slate to envision how they see their life in the bedroom.
 Not yours.

-The master bedroom should be a retreat for the owner of the house.
+The primary bedroom should be a retreat for the owner of the house.
 It should be peaceful and relaxing.
 So the definition of retreat is a place of safety or privacy; a refuge.

-You want your master bedroom to be quiet and peaceful.
+You want your primary bedroom to be quiet and peaceful.
 A place where the new homeowner can have some solitude and relaxation.
+Staging the bedroom with some simple techniques can make a buyer want to spend time and relax in the bedroom.

 Clean

-A spotlessly clean home will always impress buyers and that also goes for the master bedroom.
+A spotlessly clean home will always impress buyers and that also goes for any bedroom in your home.
 Lamp shades and behind the beds can be areas we overlook and dust builds up.

 De-Personalize by Removing All Personal Items and Clutter

-Any room your are staging for a sale should start with a complete de-personalization and de-cluttering.
-This is true for staging your master bedroom as well.
+Any room you are staging for a sale should start with a complete de-personalization and de-cluttering.
+This is true for staging any bedroom in your home.

 Remove all personal items from view.
 This means clearing your nightstands of all personal belongings, trinkets, grooming items, books, magazines, etc….
-You want the home buyer to visually take ownership of a room and when your “stuff” is visible it makes it difficult.
+You want the home buyer to take ownership of a room visually and when your “stuff” is visible, it makes it difficult.
+I always say take the home out of the house when it comes time to sell.
+That means take your personality and style out of house so it will appeal to a larger group of buyers.

 That means if you have two dressers and they don’t really fit, get rid of one.
 The less you have for furniture the more it will open up the space.
-You want to create a good traffic flow and make the room feel spacious.
+You want to create a good traffic flow and make the room spacious.
+I have completely removed dressers from very small primary bedrooms and guess what most of the buyers say how spacious it is they don’t even notice their are no dressers!

-A small master bedroom can certainly be challenging especially if a couple is sharing the space.
-But as much as your cramped master bedroom is a frustration to you, you don’t want to pass that perception on to your potential home buyers.
+A small primary bedroom can undoubtedly be challenging especially if a couple is sharing the space.
+But as much as your cramped bedroom frustrates you, you don’t want to pass that perception of a cramped bedroom on to your potential home buyers.

 Color Creates an Atmosphere of Peace

-The paint color you choose for the walls of your master bedroom and the decor accomplish two key selling points.
-Remember decor of a master bedroom can be highly personal and you may need to make some adjustments to give your master bedroom a broader appeal when selling your home.
+The paint color you choose for the walls of your primary bedroom and the decor accomplish two key selling points.
+Remember, the decor of a primary bedroom can be highly personalized and you may need to make some adjustments to give your bedroom a broader appeal when selling your home.

 First, your bedroom should be painted a color that promotes peace and rest.
 Calming colors are greys, taupes, blues and greens.

 On the other hand, red is known to raise one’s blood pressure.
-Red is certainly not a color you will want to use in staging your master bedroom.
+Red is certainly not a color you will want to use in staging your primary bedroom.
 Yellow can promote anger.
-Certainly not colors you associate with calm and peaceful
+Certainly, not colors you associate with calm and peace and project the image of retreat.

 Secondly, your master bedroom should be of a neutral palette.
-A home buyer could be turned off by even a soft blue or green.
-But, most home buyers will be able to work with grey or taupe walls and they can add stronger colors with their own accent pieces.
+Even a soft blue or green could turn a home buyer off.
+You can still do a blue or a green but keep it in the realm of a neatral color.
+But, most home buyers will be able to work with grey or greige walls and they can add stronger colors with their accent pieces.

-If you are going to introduce a color into your wall paint make it very subtle.
-Take for example Pittsburgh Paint’s White Sage which would be considered a neutral green and or Pratt and Lambert January Frost which would be a neutral icy blue.
+If you want to introduce a color into your wall paint make it very subtle.
+Take for example Pittsburgh Paint’s White Sage, which would be considered a neutral green or Pratt and Lambert January Frost which would be a neutral icy blue.

-In each case the color is very subtle and more to the neutral side.
-Most any home buyer will feel they can work with these colors.
+In each case, the color is very subtle and more to the neutral side.
+Most home buyers will feel they can work with these colors.
 This is a key point to remember.
 Home buyers do not want to spend countless hours painting their new home.
-If your home is a color they can work with they will find it more attractive.
+If your home is a color they can work with, they will find it more attractive.

 Make sure your neutral color theme carries through to the bedding and window treatments as well as the wall colors.
-If need be buy a cheap bedding set from Target or Walmart to bring your bedding into your neutral color them.
+If need be, buy a cheap bedding set from Target or Walmart to bring your bedding into your neutral color theme.

-It is the master bedroom, so go ahead and make your bed the focal point of the room.
+It is the primary bedroom, so go ahead and make your bed the focal point of the room.
 Give your bed that luxurious hotel look by layering the bedding.

 The layered pillow are an absolute must when you don’t have a headboard as it creates an illusion of a headboard.
 Use a combination of sleeping pillows, euro pillows and decorative pillows to build the “headboard”.

-Above the bed a large piece of artwork or several smaller pieces will finish off making the bed the focal point when staging your master bedroom.
+Above the bed a large piece of artwork or several smaller pieces will finish making the bed the focal point when staging your primary bedroom.

-Usually when staging any room, I say get rid of the window treatments altogether!
-But, it is the master bedroom and I know I like my bedroom dark.
-If you can, stick with simple, clean sheers with a very simple curtain rod.
+Usually, when staging any room, I say get rid of the window treatments alltogether!
+But, it is the primary bedroom and I know I like my bedroom dark.
+If you can, stick with simple, clean sheers with a simple curtain rod.
 Most buyers will appreciate a bedroom flooded with natural light.

 The Closet

-Once you have paired down the items in your closet it is time to organize your master closet.
-There’s little things you can do to impress home buyers.
+Once you have paired down the items in your closet, it is time to organize your primary closet.
+There are little things you can do to impress home buyers.

 Organize by style and color.
 Don’t put anything on the floor…. even shoes!
 Get a shoe rack instead.
 If you have shelves store clothing in bins and don’t leave them loose.
-Don’t use your master bedroom closet to store things like luggage or seasonal decorations.
+Don’t use yourprimary bedroom closet to keep things like luggage or seasonal decorations.
 Find another spot.

 Take each area, like your bureau or nightstand where you usually store personal items, out in the open.
 Find baskets your items will fit in.
 Baskets can be quickly hidden and pulled out quickly when you need it.